Lambda-School-Labs/djhelper-be/README.md

 ```
 PORT - optional port number for this app.
 Defaults to 6000.
+USE_HTTPS - set to "true" if using https.
+Place SSL/TLS certificate under /cert.

 DB_HOSTNAME - e.g. "localhost".
 PG_DATABASE_NAME - Name of the database.